 Pollutant and Sources Health Effects Environmental Effects Typical Ambient Concentrations in the UK Sulphur Dioxide (SO 2 ): an acid gas formed when fuels containing sulphur impurities are burned.
 The largest UK source is currently power generation.
 Other important sources include industry, commercial fuel use, and residential fuel use in some areas.
 A respiratory irritant that can cause constriction of the airways.
 People with asthma are considered to be particularly sensitive.
-Health effects can occur very rapidly, making short-term exposure to peak concentrations important.
-(Source: WHO AQG 2005) Harmful to plants at high concentrations.
+Health effects can occur very rapidly, making short-term exposure to peak concentrations important , .
+Harmful to plants at high concentrations.
 Contributes to acidification of terrestrial and aquatic ecosystems, damaging habitats and leading to biodiversity loss.
 SO 2 is also a precursor to the formation of secondary sulphate particles in the atmosphere.
-Annual mean concentrations are typically less than 5 μg m -3 except at sites in industrial locations, or in residential areas with high use of solid fuel for heating.
+Annual mean UK concentrations are typically now less than 5 μg m -3 , even at sites in industrial locations, or in residential areas with high use of solid fuel for heating.
 Nitrogen Oxides (NO x ): NO x , which comprises nitric oxide (NO) and nitrogen dioxide (NO 2 ), is emitted from combustion processes.
-Main sources include power generation, industrial combustion and road transport.
-According to the NAEI, road transport is now the largest single UK source of NO x , accounting for almost one third of UK emissions.
-Short-term exposure to concentrations of NO 2 higher than 200 μg m -3 can cause inflammation of the airways.
-NO 2 can also increase susceptibility to respiratory infections and to allergens.
-It has been difficult to identify the direct health effects of NO 2 at ambient concentrations because it is emitted from the same sources as other pollutants such as particulate matter (PM).
-Studies have found that both day-to-day variations and long-term exposure to NO 2 are associated with mortality and morbidity.
-Evidence from studies that have corrected for the effects of PM is suggestive of a causal relationship, particularly for respiratory outcomes (Source: WHO 2013 REVIHAAP report, COMEAP 2015).
+According to the NAEI, transport, and the energy and manufacturing industries are the most important UK sources.
+Short-term exposure to concentrations of NO 2 higher than 200 μg m -3 can cause inflammation of the airways and may increase susceptibility to respiratory infections .
+In the past, it has been difficult to identify the direct health effects of NO 2 at ambient concentrations, because it is emitted from the same sources as other pollutants such as particulate matter (PM).
+However, the WHO's REVIHAAP study, and COMEAP's 2015 statement, have reported that evidence from studies which have corrected for the effects of PM suggests that NO 2 itself is responsible for health effects .
 In the presence of sunlight, nitrogen oxides can react with Volatile Organic Compounds to produce photochemical pollutants including ozone.
 NOx contributes to the formation of secondary nitrate particles in the atmosphere.
 High levels of NOx can harm plants.
 NOx also contributes to acidification and eutrophication of terrestrial and aquatic ecosystems, damaging habitats and leading to biodiversity loss.
-Annual mean concentrations of NO 2 beside busy roads frequently exceed 40 μg m -3 .
-This is not a UK-specific problem and is common in many other European countries.
-The main reasons why roadside NO 2 concentrations have not decreased as expected is believed to be the failure of Euro vehicle emission standards for diesel vehicles to deliver the anticipated reductions in NO x emissions in real world driving conditions.
+Annual mean concentrations of NO 2 beside busy roads frequently exceed 40 μg m -3 , in the UK as in many other European countries.
 At urban background locations, annual mean NO 2 concentrations are lower, typically 10-40 μg m -3 .
-Peak hourly mean concentrations exceed 100 μg m -3
+Peak hourly mean concentrations exceed 200 μg m -3 at some congested urban roadside sites.